Berkhamsted: Historic buildings

-The majority of Berkhamsted's 85 listed or scheduled historical sites are half-timbered houses on the High Street with some on Castle Street and other locations.
-Castle Street began life as the medieval lane from the town's High Street to the drawbridge of the royal castle.
+The majority of Berkhamsted's 85 listed or scheduled historical sites are half-timbered houses on the High Street; some are on Castle Street, which began as the medieval lane from the town's High Street to the drawbridge of the royal castle.
 At the other end of the lane was the parish church of St Peters.
-Berkhamsted school was founded In the 16th century, while in the 17th century there were seven public houses among the street's trade outlets.Four are scheduled, one is Grade I, seven are Grade II*, the remaining 75 are Grade II.
-To the northwest of Berkhamsted stand the ruins of Marlin's Chapel, a 13th-century chapel next to a medieval fortified farm.
+Berkhamsted school was founded in the 16th century while, in the 17th century, there were seven public houses among the street's trade outlets: four are scheduled, one is Grade I, seven are Grade II* and the remaining 75 are Grade II.
+To the north-west of Berkhamsted lie the ruins of Marlin's Chapel, a 13th-century chapel next to a medieval fortified farm.
 The walls and moat surrounding the modern farm still remain and are reputed to be haunted.
-173 High Street, is a Grade II* listed building, with a Victorian façade hiding what is considered to be the oldest extant jettied timber-framed building in Great Britain, dated by dendrochronology to between 1277 and 1297.
+173 High Street is a Grade II* listed building, with a Victorian façade hiding what is considered to be the oldest extant jettied timber-framed building in Great Britain, dated by dendrochronology to between 1277 and 1297.
 The shop was restored on a £250,000 grant from English Heritage, and provides an insight into how the High Street would have looked in medieval times.

 The Dean Incent's House at 129 High Street is a 15th-century timber-framed house which is reputed to be the birthplace of John Incent (c.
 1480 – 1545), a dean in the Church of England who held office at St Paul's Cathedral from 1540 to 1545.
 125 High Street, a house and shop, is a timber-framed building.
 This was an unusually large house, its size and central position suggesting a manor house or other high status house, possibly supporting the castle.
 The Swan, a pub at 139 High Street, contains the remains of a medieval open hall.
 The Court House, next to the church, dates from the 16th century, and is believed to lie on the site of the medieval court where the Portmote (Note: Also referred to as portmanmoot or portmoot.
 The name had Anglo-Saxon origins; the court had aspects both of court and of council meeting.) or Borough Court was held.